zpainter/iassist/content/conferences/iassist2024/faq.md

 ### Where will the workshops take place?

-The workshops will take place at Dalhousie University, more information coming soon.
+The workshops will take place at the McCain Building at Dalhousie University.
+There will be an information and check-in desk in Seminar 2016 where attendees can check in and get some coffee prior to their workshop.
+See also this [information sheet <span class="fas fa-external-link-alt"></span>](https://tinyurl.com/iassist24workshops) with room locations and other workshops details.

 ### Will there be an option for virtual attendance?